-Second, how can an account set up for health care expenses be used to fund retirement?
-That led me on a journey digging through countless amounts of information, trying to answer these questions.
+Second, how can an account for health care expenses be used to fund retirement?
+That led me on a journey of digging through countless amounts of information, trying to answer these questions.
 The rest of this post will take you on that journey and land where we are today—fully funding and investing in our HSA while paying qualified medical expenses out of pocket.

 What Is a Health Savings Account (HSA)?

 First, let’s start by going over a Health Savings Account (HSA) definition.
 According to the IRS website:

 “A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.”